Chronic Kidney Disease (CKD)

 When smoking is combined with CKD, it amplifies the risk for progression to total kidney failure and to major cardiovascular events.

 Do not underestimate the risk to your health of Chronic Kidney Disease.
 Take it seriously.
-It is not just a number on blood test, even though you have no symptoms.
+It is not just a number on a blood test, even though you have no symptoms.
 IT IS A MAJOR RISK.

 Need Support?
 Renal Support Network